Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

-The subscription economy has changed behaviors.
-And it impacts our personal and professional worlds in profound ways.
-From beauty products and clothes to food, music, and razors, there is a service to subscribe to almost anything in our personal lives.
+The subscription economy has changed behavior and it impacts our personal and professional worlds in profound ways.
+From beauty products and clothes to food, music, and razors, there is a service to subscribe to almost anything.

 On the business side, the shift to the Cloud is leading to subscriptions being purchased by more and different departments.
-Unfortunately, the ease of purchase makes it harder than ever for the enterprise to successfully manage the growing number of subscriptions and providers.
+Unfortunately, the ease of purchase makes it harder for businesses to manage the growing number of subscriptions and providers successfully.

-These trends are creating a number of common challenges in the enterprise, including:
+These trends are creating several common challenges in the enterprise, including:

-However, these challenges present opportunities to create value and empower teams.
-In this article, we’ll dive into those opportunities and SaaS Management best practices.
+While these stats are alarming, this also gives you the opportunity to create value and empower teams.
+In this article, we’ll dive into those opportunities and SaaS management best practices.

 Managing SaaS Presents Strategic Opportunities

 The shift to the Cloud also presents organizations with a new model for how software can be deployed and used.
-With easy access and few requirements, SaaS makes it easy for businesses to get the tools they need quickly without burdensome support needs.
+With easy access and few requirements, SaaS makes it easy for businesses to get the tools they need quickly.

 New SaaS tools can be adopted faster – while new tools can be offboarded with ease – creating the opportunity to spur innovation and organize resources with best-in-class tools.

-Organizations that actively manage their SaaS have increased opportunity to:
+Organizations that actively manage their SaaS have increased opportunities to:

 - Identify SaaS application value.
-Knowing if employees are actively using each application (or not!) is an indicator if the business is getting the desired value.
+Knowing if employees are actively using each application (or not!) is an indicator that the business is getting the desired value.

 - Accurately forecast technology budgets.
-With a clear understanding of technology cost per cost center, department, and employee makes it possible to forecast technology budget growth more accurately.
+A clear understanding of technology cost per cost center, department, and employee makes it possible to forecast technology budget growth more accurately.

 - Quickly assess technology assets for M&A growth.
-Technology investments are a strategic and large expense category and should be factored into pre- and post-merger acquisition assessments.
+Technology investments are an important expense category and should be factored into pre- and post-merger acquisition assessments.

 - Managing license optimization in real-time.
 Employees’ needs and access to technology are evolving.
 Keeping up with those needs is complex without having real-time utilization information and trends.